outscale/terraform-provider-outscale/docs/data-sources/internet_service.md

 subcategory: "OUTSCALE API"
 sidebar_current: "outscale-internet-service"
 description: |-
-  [Provides information about an Internet service.]
+  [Provides information about an internet service.]
 ---

 # outscale_internet_service Data Source

-Provides information about an Internet service.
+Provides information about an internet service.

 For more information on this resource, see the [User Guide](https://docs.outscale.com/en/userguide/About-Internet-Services.html).
 For more information on this resource actions, see the [API documentation](https://docs.outscale.com/api#3ds-outscale-api-internetservice).